microsoft/AcademicContent/Workshop/1. Introduction/Introduction HOL.md

 The following is required to complete this hands-on lab:

-- An Azure Pass activation code.
-If you do not have one, please see the instructor.
+- An Azure Pass activation code provided by the instructor
 - A Remote Desktop client that allows you to remote into a PC or VM running Windows.
 Windows comes with Remote Desktop Connection.
 Mac users can download the [Microsoft Remote Desktop](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12) app for free from the Apple Store.
 Ubuntu users can use the open-source [Remmina Remote Desktop Client](http://www.remmina.org/wp/) or any tool that supports remote-desktop access from Linux.
+- Remote Desktop connection info provided by the instructor

 ---
 <a name="Exercises"></a>